rjlozano58/CS351FullStackProject/README.md

 *We are available to meet online on weekends from 12pm-8pm (12-2pm Saturday + Sunday), as well as from 4pm-6pm on Fridays.*
 *Our weekly meeting will be Thursday 11am-12pm.*

-We are available at xx time
+**Answer**
+We are available to meet 5 - 7 PM from Monday to Friday.
+We will meet weekly on Tuesdays at 5 PM.

 ---

 # Timeline: Weekly Meeting Goals